The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 Murray Goldfields District

-This autumn, there is a reduced supply of domestic firewood available and fewer firewood collection areas will open.
+This spring there is a reduced supply of domestic firewood available and fewer firewood collection areas will open.

 To prioritise local communities' access to available firewood, collection from designated firewood areas in state forests in parts of Central and Northern Victoria will be limited to residents of specific local shires.
 Please verify you are eligible to collect before you arrive.